 The chairman of the board of NEC Ukrenergo, Vladimir Kudrytsky, commented on information from some media and statements by specialists about long outages in winter.

-“Nobody knows what kind of damage awaits us in the coming months and what fleet of power units at thermal and hydroelectric power plants we will have when we approach the autumn-winter period,” he said.
+“No one knows what kind of damage awaits us in the coming months and what fleet of power units at thermal and hydroelectric power plants we will have in the autumn-winter period,” he said.

 According to Kudritsky, such forecasts can now be compared to fortune telling on coffee grounds.
 However, there is both a pessimistic scenario and a more optimistic one, which depends on damage to the energy facility.